ahmadhassandebugs/comyco-reproduce/README.md

 # Reproduce comyco results

 Using [comyco-lin](https://github.com/godka/comyco-lin) repo to generate results.

+Use the commands below to easily set up virtual envs and requirements without worrying about version issues.

 ## Setup